stepleton/NeoWidEx/MANUAL.md

 immediately prior to FORMAT TRACK helps ensure that the formatting signal is applied to the very centre of the track you intend to format.

+:warning: The offset and interleave parameters used for this option should probably match the offset and interleave parameters stored in the spare table

 #### :star: UTILITIES...

 This menu option leads to the [Utilities submenu](#utilities-submenu-options).